 Taste the Nation With Padma Lakshmi

-The acclaimed, groundbreaking 2018 film Love, Simon inspires this spinoff/sequel, which follows Victor (Michael Cimino), a new student at Creekwood High School.
-While adjusts to his new town and community, Victor is also undertaking his own journey of self-discovery as he struggles with his sexual orientation.
+The acclaimed, groundbreaking 2018 film Love, Simon inspires this spinoff/sequel, which starts off by following Victor (Michael Cimino) as a new student at Creekwood High School.
+In the first season, as he adjusts to his new town and community, Victor is also undertaking his own journey of self-discovery as he struggles with his sexual orientation.
 For help and support, he reaches out to Simon (Nick Robinson, returning as narrator).
-Love, Victor is the kind of sweet, moving, realistic teen drama that any streaming service would love to have.
-Disney Plus, however, punted it to Hulu.
-Fine by us — Hulu is a great home for content geared to all ages.
-Watch now
+In season 2, Victor navigates being out to his parents and classmates, while being in his first gay relationship.
+(Watch now)

 The acclaimed comedy surprised many people when star/creator Ramy Youssef won the Golden Globe for Best Comedy Actor, though the trophy was entirely deserved.
 Now, the show returns for a second season to continue following young Muslim man Ramy Hassan (Ramy Youssef) on his spiritual journey, as he grapples with a deeper commitment to his faith while still living as a modern American.
-Expect more nuanced perspectives on current issues, as well as interesting developments in Ramy's romantic life.
-Plus, the new season will feature a very special guest star: two-time Oscar winner Mahershala Ali.
-Watch now
+The latest season featured a very special guest star, two-time Oscar winner Mahershala Ali.
+(Watch now)

 Little Fires Everywhere